 Some lengths have changed and all of the widths have changed.
 This has also led to a change in effective edge and sidecut.
 So it’s a different board because of those sizing changes.
 Everything else about the board has remained the same.

 Check out the breakdown of the score in the table below.

 |FACTOR||RATING (OUT OF 5)||CONTRIBUTION TO FINAL SCORE|

 |TOTAL after normalizing||82.9/100|

 This is an above average all-mountain board overall – and it would be awesome for someone who doesn’t really like to jib or butter or ride switch that much, but still wants a slightly more forgiving feel than aggressive all-mountain board has.

-I enjoyed riding this board and its snappy edge-to-edge, fun in the trees and down groomers and surprisingly good in chunder but personally I like to be able to go switch a little more easily and would prefer a little more edge hold in harder conditions.
+I enjoyed riding this board and its snappy edge-to-edge, fun in the trees and down groomers and surprisingly good in chunder but personally I like to be able to go switch a little more easily and would prefer a little more edge hold in harder conditions (especially for the price).